Hoglandets-IT/beetl/docs/sources/static.md

-# Faker
+# Static
-The faker source has not yet been implemented completely.
-Its purpose is to automatically generate data for you but as of right now it just functions exactly like the static source.
-If you are looking to use static data, then use the static source instead.
+The static source has predefined data defined by you in the configuration.
+This source is very good for testing out a sync with static data and is often used for internal beetl development.

-- Type identifier: `Faker`
+- Type identifier: `Static`

 ## Source Configuration
 Declare the data in the source configuration